-The portfolios for these financial products are managed by distinct investment teams at Lazard Asset Management LLC (the "Investment Manager").
-Each team has adopted its own steps to incorporate the consideration of sustainability risks and to promote environmental and social characteristics.
+The portfolios for these financial products are managed by distinct investment teams at Lazard Asset Management LLC or its affiliates (the "Investment Manager").
+Each team has adopted its own process to incorporate the consideration of sustainability risks and to promote environmental and social characteristics.